-Part of this series was shown in London at the Edward Totah Gallery in March 1992 and later that year at the Exeter Hotel in Adelaide Australia.
+Many of these works were shown in London at the Edward Totah Gallery in March 1992 (view installation) and later that year at the Exeter Hotel in Adelaide, Australia.

-The original Amiga floppy disks are corrupt but the original photographs/works still exist.
+The original Amiga floppy disks which stored the image files are corrupt but the original photographs/works still exist.

 click titles below to view enlargements of photo works

 Would You Recognise A Virtual Paradise?
 Not Enough Memory Presume Virtual Breakdown Virtual Wilderness

 Software Failure...
 Error Finding Question No Message - Proceed You Have Lost Control - Change Identity .
 Are You Dreaming?
 Dream Monster.
 Easyworld 5 Examine The Evidence

 Fate Worse Than Death Gates Of Wisdom Incidents Reported Do You Know?

 Lost In Space Blinded By The Text Monster Visions/ SongTitles Identify The Murder Weapon